1832051637/APCSA_2024_2025/MergeWatermelon_B/README.md

 ---

 © 2024-2025 Team B. All rights reserved.
-This project was created as part of the AP Computer Science A course, 2025 Spring at AP Division Shenghua Zizhu Academy.
+This project was created as part of the AP Computer Science A 2024-2025 school year, AP Division Shenghua Zizhu Academy.